Maclean Family Tree

 return to index page

 The family grew quickly.
-Elizabeth English Pyman was born in 1866, followed by my great grandmother Lucy Jane Pyman in 1868.
-Other surviving children were Nellie Pyman (1870-1931), George Pyman (1872-1915), Jane Pyman Pyman (1873-1945), May Pyman (1876-1954), Linda Pyman (1876-??), Thomas English Pyman (1878-1939) and Alexander Arr Pyman (1882-1958).
+Elizabeth English Pyman (known as Lillie) was born in 1866, followed by my great grandmother Lucy Jane Pyman in 1868.
+Other surviving children were Nellie Pyman (1870-1931), George Pyman (1872-1915), Jane Pyman Pyman (1873-1945), May Pyman (1876-1954), Thomas English Pyman (1878-1939) and Alexander Arr Pyman (1882-1958).
 At the time of the 1881 Census, the family were resident in what were presumably temporary premises at Eden Cottage in Linden Grove, Hutton Rudby, south of Middlesborough.
 By 1891, they were back at West House.
 A year later however, Thomas English Pyman died, aged just 48.
 He was succeeded at George Pyman & Co by his younger brother, also George.

-What happened to Thomas's family after his early death?
-Lucy Jane married Frederick William Maclean two years later, in 1894.
 Jane Pyman Pyman married Roger Bell, a son of George Pyman the elder's partner in Pyman Bell of Newcastle, in 1897.
-The younger George Pyman married May Peele in 1898.
-Thomas English Pyman II also married, but not until around 1910.
-Youngest child Alexander Arr Pyman married Ellen Turnbull in 1914.
+They had four surviving sons.
+Thomas English Pyman II also married, but not until his mid-50s, to Alma Lea in 1932.
+At the time of the Census he was still living at West House with sister Lillie.
+Youngest child Alexander Arr Pyman appears to be missing from the 1901 and 1911 Census records but married Ellen Turnbull in 1914, and had a child, also Alexander Arr Pyman (1917-1992).
+His line continues.
 May Pyman was still unmarried at the age of 25.
-She was visiting the Cradock family in Wakefield, Yorkshire on the night of the Census.
-However I can find no record of Thomas's widow Mary Ann Pyman in the 1901 Census, nor of her daughter Nellie.
+She was visiting the Cradock family in Wakefield, Yorkshire on the night of the 1901 Census, for reasons unknown.

 Do you have any further information on any of the other people mentioned on this page?
 Please contact me at simon@tesler.co.uk.
 My full family tree, which contains almost 1500 individuals, is posted at GenesReunited and Ancestry.
 Contact me for access.